 1. Godís Covenant to Adam and Eve known as the Adamic Covenant (Genesis 1:28-30, 2:15-17)

 2. Godís Covenant with Noah known as the Noahic Covenant (Genesis 8:20-9:17)

 3. Godís Covenant with Abraham known as the Abrahamic Covenant (Genesis 12:1-3) The first eleven chapters of Genesis serve as a general introduction then focuses on Abraham and his descendants.

-One of the most interesting aspects of Genesis is that in this Book, the reader clearly observes a steady decline in the relationship between God and man.
+In Genesis you will see that God and man had close in person relationship.
 In the Garden of Eden, God is seen walking in the garden in the cool of the day (Genesis 3:8), Enoch walked with God (Genesis 5:24).
-References to God in Genesis also indicate a face to face interaction between Him and man.
+As you continue reading you will see how sin entered in and this relationship changed.

 Manís wickedness and deliberate denial of the Creator was a pain to God.
-Yet God did not forsake His creation which He formed and which He blessed and so He set about to correct erring man through a spectacular plan in which God decided to sacrifice His own, sinless Son as a substitute for sinful man.
-Genesis hints at Godís design in salvation as well (Genesis 3:15).
+Yet God did not forsake His creation which He formed and which He blessed and so He set up a plan in which God decided to sacrifice His own, sinless Son as a substitute for sinful man.
+(St. John 19:1-42)

 The Book of Genesis is a record of events that happened a long time ago but mankind still struggles with sin every day.
 The Bible beginning with Genesis lays out a blue print for each of us to be able to live a productive life.